aragostinho/aragostinho.github.io/_posts/2015-03-11-titulo-teste.markdown

 * Download the last version of [Amazon SDK for .Net](https://www.nuget.org/packages/AWSSDK) from Nuget
 * Code a basic class with methods like *SaveFile()*, *DeleteFile()*, *ListFiles()*, etc.  If you have doubts how to do this, you can download  [S3CmdInCSharp](https://github.com/aragostinho/S3CmdInCSharp)
 * Code a simple recursive function to search all folders, subfolders and files.
-In this solution i coded a simple *tail recursion*.
+In this solution a used a *tail recursion*.
 In a [tail recursion](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Recursions/recursions.html) , basically the functions is invoked in the end, after to execute all statements.